project802/kunlun/README.md

 ## MCU Board Redesign

 I have designed a replacement MCU board based on an STM32F072.
 For more information, [see the mcu board redesign folder](mcu%20board%20redesign/).
+Improvements include ESD support, an upgraded processor that allows for enabling all Vial features, and a speaker.

-## Updated Firmware
+## Updated Firmware for Original MCU
 During this process, I also ported the [original firmware written by YDKB](https://github.com/yangdigi/vial-qmk-v5/tree/ava) to the latest version of Vial.
 QMK has grown a lot since Kunlun was introduced, so it required some optimization and feature set choices to be made to fit within the microcontroller constraints.

 My port can be found here: https://github.com/project802/vial-qmk